rust-lang/reference/src/types/numeric.md

 `usize` and `isize` are at least 16-bits wide.

 > **Note**: Many pieces of Rust code may assume that pointers, `usize`, and
-> `isize` are at least 32-bit and at most 64-bit.
+> `isize` are either 32-bit or 64-bit.
 As a consequence, 16-bit
 > pointer support is limited and may require explicit care and acknowledgment
 > from a library to support.